apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/directory_markers.md

 ### <a name="fallure-mode"></a> How will incompatible applications/versions fail?

 Applications using an incompatible version of the S3A connector will mistake directories containing data for empty directories.
-This means that
+This means that:

 * Listing directories/directory trees may exclude files which exist.
 * Queries across the data will miss data files.
 * Renaming a directory to a new location may exclude files underneath.

+The failures are silent: there is no error message, stack trace or other warning that files may have been missed.
+They simply aren't found.

 ### <a name="recovery"></a> If an application has updated a directory tree incompatibly-- what can be done?